postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

  [![auth menu](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_RequestPreview.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_RequestPreview.png)

-You can inspect a raw dump of the entire request in the Postman console after you send it.
+**Note** You can inspect a raw dump of the entire request in the Postman console after you send it.

 ### No Auth